Hk669/HacksArena/README.md

   - Participants can create profiles showcasing their skills and interests.
   - Search functionality to find and connect with other users.

+- **Blog Management:**
+ - The code exhibits the capabilities of creating, reading, updating, and deleting blog posts.
+This enables users to share
+ - their experiences, insights, and tips related to hackathons.

 - **Search Functionality:**
   - Search for hackathons based on titles and descriptions.
   - Search for users based on usernames and names.